astone123/build-status-lights/README.md

 # Build Status Lights

-This is a Python server that uses Bitbucket Webhooks to display project build statuses on a [Nanoleaf](https://nanoleaf.me/) light panel.
+This is a Python websocket client that receives Bitbucket webhook data from a websocket server to display project build statuses on a [Nanoleaf](https://nanoleaf.me/) light panel.

 ## Getting Started

-Right now, in order to use this server you need to be using Bitbucket build pipelines and have a Nanoleaf light panel (Aurora or Canvas) setup on your local network.
+Right now, in order to use this client you need a websocket server that is receiving Bitbucket webhook data and forwarding it to websocket clients, and have a Nanoleaf light panel (Aurora or Canvas) setup on your local network.
+You can use [simple-websocket-server](https://github.com/astone123/simple-websocket-server.git) to forward webhook data to this client.

 Clone this repository